fastify/fastify/README.md

 - **Highly performant:** as far as we know, Fastify is one of the fastest web frameworks in town, depending on the code complexity we can serve up to 76+ thousand requests per second.
-- **Extendible:** Fastify is fully extensible via its hooks, plugins and decorators.
+- **Extensible:** Fastify is fully extensible via its hooks, plugins and decorators.
 - **Schema based:** even if it is not mandatory we recommend to use [JSON Schema](https://json-schema.org/) to validate your routes and serialize your